 Municipal (35, 7€) San Esteban, follow the Camino to Plaza Mayor, the albergue is up steps to the right.
 Bright, airy, pleasant atmosphere.
 Donativo breakfast.
 Tel 679 147 056 Open 12:00

 Private (18, 14€, Easter to October) Albergue Rosalía, on Calle Cordón, signposted.
 Kitchen, laundry facilities.
 Evening meal.
 Breakfast.
 In a beautiful renovated building with nice dorms with no bunks!
 Website rinconada.net Tel 637 765 779 Open 12:00

-Shop, bakery and bank around Plaza Mayor.
+Cafés, shop, bakery and bank on the Camino around Plaza Mayor.
 Another shop (better) further along the Camino.
-Several cafés do Pilgrim Menus.
-Also pharmacy and several banks near Guardia Civil.
-Café La Taberna on the right before Plaza Mayor does an excellent pilgrim menu and has old photos of Camino celebrities.
+Also supermarket, pharmacy and several banks near the Guardia Civil, a few minutes walk south from the Plaza Mayor.
+Several places on the Camino do Pilgrim Menus.
 Fiestas, around the feast day of St John the Baptist 24 June with several days and nights of music, dancing, processions, etc. El Ajo during July weekends, festival themed around the garlic harvest.
 Early September El Sejo with more dancing, music, processions, etc.